Find The Wardrobe You Love… in the Wardrobe You Have!

 - Love has its reasons.
 For every piece in your ‘Love’ pile, ask yourself why you love it.
 Is it because of how it looks on you or how it makes you feel, or is it because it reminds you of something or someone?
 If it’s the latter, it is time to let it go.
 After all, you don’t need to keep the token to keep the memory.
 For things you absolutely CANNOT bring yourself to donate even though you never wear them, put them in a Memory box away from your closet.

 Done?
 Now take a look at what’s left in the ‘Love’ pile.
-These are the things that you turn to time and again, your favorites.
+These are your go-to items, the ones you return to time and time again.
 They are ‘You.’
 To survive beyond a week, you need to build your capsule wardrobe around these pieces and others that go with them.

 - Keep or ditch?
 Now, to the ‘Love but..’ and the ‘Meh’ piles.
 With every item in these, you need to ask some hard questions.
 Have you worn it in the past year?
 Does it go with the things you love?
 Can you think of at least 3 real occasions when you will happily wear it?
 If it’s ‘Yes!’ to all three questions, you can keep it.
 If not, let it go.
 Even if it’s one of many that fail.